Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: Proposed URLLC Rate Approximation Schemes for Successive Convex optimization

 \subsection{Second Scheme: Successive Convex Optimization with Iterative Interference Approximation}

 In this part, we elaborate on our second proposed scheme which is based on successive convex optimization with iterative interference approximation (SCO-IIA).
-The basic idea is to insert the iterative values of the $\alpha_i \forall i\in \mathbb{U}\setminus u$ in the interference term, i.e., the denominator term of the $\gamma_u[n]$ in equation (\ref{eq:eq-4_PF}).
-Thus, the URLLC data rate can be approximated by equation (\ref{eq:RA-IIA_1})
+The basic idea is to insert the iterative values of the $\alpha_i \forall i\in \mathbb{U}\setminus u$ in the interference term, i.e., the denominator term of the $\gamma_u$ in equation (\ref{eq:eq-4_PF}).
+So, the URLLC data rate is approximated by

 with